 Teacher Mindfulness: How to Measure SEL Impact

 You don’t need complicated data to see the impact.
 Teacher mindfulness and observation are your best tools.
 Measuring student outcomes and positive impact is essential for evaluating the effectiveness of SEL programs, as it helps demonstrate improvements in social and emotional skills, attitudes, behavior, academic achievement, and reductions in emotional distress.
+National universities and school districts play a significant role in supporting SEL initiatives, assessing organizational readiness, and shaping educational standards.
+The importance of mental health as part of child development and educational initiatives cannot be overstated.

 - Observation Checklists: Are students starting to use the calm corner on their own?
 Do you see them taking a deep breath after a frustrating moment?
 Evidence based interventions are more likely to show broad dissemination and reductions in emotional distress, making these observations especially meaningful.